 Why Do Apartments Verify Income?

-When applying to live in an apartment complex, a potential tenant is a complete stranger to the landlord.
+When applying to live in an apartment complex, like our beautiful Desert Point Apartment Homes, a potential tenant is a complete stranger to the landlord.
 To better know the applicant and the applicant’s financial situation, management and/or the landlord require an initial application to gather information with an emphasis on the employment and income information.

 This is a precautionary measure to avoid renting out an apartment to tenants who cannot afford to pay the rent.
 Renting out to a person who cannot pay rent consistently is hassle for multiple reasons.
 For one, a landlord and management have the obligation to track the property’s finances, including rent payments.

 Depending on the type of the property and how management handles its budget, an absent or late rent payment may cause an imbalance with the finances.
 It also means the landlord has to make an effort and communicate with the tenant about said rent payment, which may be uncomfortable for both parties.
 If the tenant continues to not pay rent, then eviction becomes necessary and the process means more expenses for the property.

 Resorting to eviction typically runs up an additional $2,000 or more in court fees and in changes to the apartment, such as changing the locks, completing repairs and cleaning fees.
 Dealing with all of this is extra work and stressful so landlords try to screen applicants as best possible to avoid having tenants that will give them such problems.